nimmagaddas-JNPR/Full-Stack/README.md

 # Full-Stack

-Projects using Spring, REST API, JPA, JavaScript, REACT, MYSQL
+Project - Employee Module using Spring-REST and Database connectivity using MYSQL and Java Persistence API and Hibernate